-- 1. Drop off begins at 7:30 AM at the curb in front of the main office.
-If parking, please do not allow Grammar School children to walk unaccompanied from the parking lot to the school building. - 2.
-All drop off vehicles must remain in single file through the entire drop off line.
-For safety reasons, vehicles are not permitted to exit the line early during drop off. - 3.
-All students arriving before 7:45am must wait in the designated area until dismissed by a Covenant staff member. - 4.
-Grammar School students should be in their classrooms by 7:55am. - 5.
-Upper School students should be at the morning gathering by 7:55am. - 6.
-Any student entering the building after 7:55 is considered officially tardy and must fill out a tardy pass.
+- 1. Drop off begins at 7:30 a.m. at the main entrance..
+If parking, please accompany Grammar School children as they cross the driving lane to the striped pedestrian walkway. - 2.
+All drop off vehicles must remain in single file through the entire drop-off line.
+Vehicles are not permitted to exit the line early during morning drop-off. - 3.
+Grammar school students arriving before 7:45 a.m. must wait in the designated area until dismissed by a Covenant staff member. - 4.
+Grammar School students should be in their classrooms by 7:55 a.m. - 5.
+Upper School students should arrive in time to be at the morning gathering by 7:55 a.m. - 6.
+Any student entering the building after 7:55 is considered officially tardy.
 See 2.9 for additional important information on Covenant's morning tardy policy.